Lil Peep's mother is reportedly suing the rapper's management over his death

 The rapper passed away in 2017

-Lil Peep‘s mother is reportedly suing the rapper’s management over his death in 2017.
+Lil Peep‘s management team have denied they had anything to do with the rapper’s death in 2017.

+His mother Liza Womack recently said she is suing First Access Entertainment over the circumstances of his death.

 The rapper, whose real name was Gustav Elijah Åhr, died after an overdose on his tour bus almost two years ago.

-Now, according to The New York Times and TMZ report, his mother Lisa Womack is suing his management over the circumstances of his death.

-At the time of Peep’s death, he was “stressed, overwhelmed, burnt out, exhausted and physically unwell,” the lawsuit, filed today (October 8), states according to the NYT.
+At the time of Peep’s death, he was “stressed, overwhelmed, burnt out, exhausted and physically unwell,” the lawsuit, filed yesterday (October 8), stated according to the NYT.

-The suit goes on to say that those implicated in the suit pushed the rapper “onto stage after stage in city after city, plying and propping”.
+The suit went on to say that those implicated in the suit pushed the rapper “onto stage after stage in city after city, plying and propping”.

 “This is something that I must do as a mother,” Womack said of the situation in an interview, cited by The New York Times.